 After joining Chambers Douglas spent three months as a Judicial Assistant in the Commercial Court, where he assisted in an eight-week civil fraud trial involving allegations of misrepresentation, deceit and conspiracy in relation to the sale of a major Ukrainian corporation.

-Rebecca practises across all areas of commercial law, with a particular emphasis on insurance and reinsurance, shipping, conflicts of laws, civil fraud, and general commercial disputes.
-She has been instructed in matters spanning Chambers’ practice areas, both on her own and as junior, in court and in arbitration.
-She has appeared successfully as sole counsel in the High Court.
+Rebecca has a broad commercial practice, with a particular emphasis on insurance and reinsurance, international arbitration, shipping, conflicts of laws, and general commercial disputes.
+She has been instructed in matters spanning Chambers’ practice areas, on her own and as junior, in court and in arbitration.
+She has appeared as sole counsel in the High Court (Commercial Court and Queen’s Bench Division).

 Charlotte joined 7KBW in September 2020 following the successful completion of her pupillage under Jessica Sutherland, Michael Holmes, Timothy Kenefick and Simon Kerr.
 As a pupil, Charlotte gained experience in all areas of Chambers’ practice, including insurance, reinsurance, shipping, professional negligence, international arbitration and general commercial disputes.